d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

         nn.Dense(10))
 ```

-Next we train the modified model, again on Fashion-MNIST.
+As before, we will train our network on the Fashion-MNIST dataset.
-The code is virtually identical to that in previous steps.
+This code is virtually identical to that when we first trained LeNet (:numref:`chapter_lenet`).
 The main difference is the considerably larger learning rate.

 ```{.python .input  n=77}